Enthusiastic Cybersecurity Journalist, A creative team leader, editor of privacycrypts.com.

 If you’re someone who’s a regular receiver of phishing emails, the notion of smishing will be easy for you to come to terms with.
 Similarly to an email-based phishing attack, the smishing attacks utilize a highly popular technological medium to propagate their scam, namely- text messages.

-findings, the average adult smartphone user, aged from 18 to 24, sends a staggering number of 2,022 texts each month, which averages to 67 messages per day, along with receiving 1831 texts monthly.
+As per Experian’s findings, the average adult smartphone user, aged from 18 to 24, sends a staggering number of 2,022 texts each month, which averages to 67 messages per day, along with receiving 1831 texts monthly.
 The rapid frequency with which SMS messages are sent and received each day makes the text message the perfect medium to utilize in the propagation of an attack, hence explaining the overarching popularity of smishing in recent years.

 Furthermore, since smishing is still a relatively new threat, several users are still in the dark about the grave impact that a smishing could have.
 As phishing attacks grew increasingly commonplace, individuals grew more conscious of “sketchy” emails, and marked it as spam, without making the mistake of clicking on it.